AMKorn/ShowsDB/README.md

     mvn liquibase:update
     ```

-4. Run the auth server main
-5. Run the client server main
+4. Run the client server main

 The script `initialize` does steps 2 and 3 for you